 You can simply move your videos onto a USB and plug that into your TV.
 Or you can connect your laptop to your TV with an HDMI cable and watch videos that way.

 What are the benefits of rebounding?

-We’re very proud to offer you the highest quality rebounder available in South Africa.
-Many mass-produced rebounders have a hard and jarring bounce, which means fewer health benefits and a higher risk of injury.
-The LR Rebounder has:
+We’re very proud to offer you the highest quality rebounder in South Africa.
+Many mass-produced rebounders have a hard, jarring bounce, which means fewer health benefits and a higher risk of injury.
+The Lisa Raleigh Rebounder offers the following:

 - A firm and buoyant bounce (not jarring)

 - Large, galvanised, wide belly springs for a smoother bounce